harryfly666/GMM/README.md

 # GMM
-This file uses python3 to code the whole EM algorithm in GMM
+This file uses python3 to code the whole EM algorithm for GMM